- PRIMA funding for German applicants

 - technology transfer, climate change, Information and Communication Technology

-Relevant work experience in the Mediterranean region is required.
+Relevant work experience in the Mediterranean region was required.

 Publication of 4th PRIMA call for proposals